hungsu/digital_garden/src/site/notes/ADHD.md

 ## What is it like to have  ADHD?

 ADHD can be Inattentive, Hyperactive-impulsive, or Combined.
 This can be read up in more accurate detail on a more reliable source such as the [CDC page](https://www.cdc.gov/ncbddd/adhd/facts.html).
-ADHD is a serious condition and you shouldn't rely wholy on social media sources for this.
+ADHD is a serious condition and you shouldn't rely wholly on social media sources for this.

 That said, I realised I both had ADHD and that ADHD was causing me trouble when I learned about *ADHD procrastination*.